Government Mortgage Schemes

 Other eligibility factors

-Aside from the specific criteria each government scheme has, there will also be criteria set by lenders that you’d have to meet.
+Aside from each government scheme’s specific criteria, there will also be criteria set by lenders that you’d have to meet.

 Factors they’ll be looking at include:

-• Your earnings and expenditure: Most lenders base how much they’re willing to loan on 4 or 4.5 times an applicant’s income.
-Any extravagant spending would be a red flag but if your monthly expenditure is within your means that will strengthen your application.
+- Your earnings and expenditures: Most lenders base how much they’re willing to loan on 4 or 4.5 times an applicant’s income.
+Excessive spending would be a red flag, but if your monthly expenditures are within your means, that will strengthen your application.

-• Your credit history: It’s possible to get government-backed mortgages with bad credit but the more positive your credit history is, the better your chances of an approval and of obtaining a lower interest rate.
+- Your credit history: It’s possible to get government-backed mortgages with bad credit, but the more favourable your credit history is, the better your chances of approval and of obtaining a lower interest rate.

-• Your age: Some lenders won’t offer loans to those over 85 or even 75 but a broker would be able to share details on those who don’t have age caps.
+- Your age: Some lenders won’t offer loans to those over 85 or even 75, but a broker can share details on those who don’t have age caps.

 Which scheme should you choose?